 Buy big red or green bin and fill with Christmas decorations.
 Stencil the couple name on the bin.
 Buy half price decorations after Christmas to fill it.
 Paint the couple name on a clear glass ornament with the first year of Christmas on it.
-Have a tree shirt with last name on it to make more personal.

 Do away with the wrapping paper for a more eco-friendly present.

 This tip is for an unusual wedding gift.
 I have heard many new brides complain that after the wedding when they are just starting out, they do not have the money to get their dress cleaned and stored.
-It can be very expensive, so a gift certificate to a dry cleaners would make a really good gift.
-Someone who is especially close to the bride or several people could combine to give her the certificate.

 For the new bride, along with a card or gift, also give a recipe card with an easy dish.
 The new bride (and of course the groom) will appreciate an easy dinner idea.